hackclub/hackclub/workshops/minecraft_modding/README.md

 Essentially, we are just adding our item to the Forge registry.

-To finish off registering our items, go back into your main class, `ModName.java` and before the `MinecraftForge.EventBus` line add this to make sure your registry is loaded into the game:
+To finish off registering our items, go back into your main class, `PlayerEvolutions.java` and before the `MinecraftForge.EventBus` line add this to make sure your registry is loaded into the game:

 ```java
 RegistryHandler.init();